code-423n4/2023-08-dopex-findings/data/ravikiranweb3-Q.md

 5) UniV3LiquidityAMO::removeLiquidity
    positionIndex passed as parameter is not checked to be with in the length of the array.
 This could lead to out of bounds exception

+6) RdpxDecayingBonds::decreaseAmount
+   the name of the function is misleading as it does not decrease, but updates the bond amount to new value.
+Should be renamed as updateAmount